Ross Perot, Billionaire and Former Presidential Candidate, Dead at 89

 Perot was born in Texarkana on June 27, 1930.
 His father was a cotton broker; his mother a secretary.

-Perot is survived by his wife Margot, along with his five children and 16 grandchildren.
+He is survived by his wife Margot, along with his five children and 16 grandchildren.

 The Associated Press contributed to this report.